Liston Colaco: Mohun Bagan

 Colaco scored his first goal for the club on 21 August against Maziya S&RC at the 2021 AFC Cup.
 He debuted for Mohun Bagan in the 2021–22 season opener against Kerala Blasters on 19 November, where he scored a goal in 4–2 win.
-His goal in ATKMB's 2–1 victory over FC Goa on 29 December is recorded as one of the fastest shots in the history of the game with 181 km/h, taking the sixth spot previously held by former England national football team captain David Beckham.
+His goal in MBSG's 2–1 victory over FC Goa on 29 December is recorded as one of the fastest shots in the history of the game with 181 km/h, taking the sixth spot previously held by former England national football team captain David Beckham.
 He had an excellent season recording 8 goals, the most by a domestic player, along with 3 assists.
 He was one of the standout performers of the season.

 On 21 May 2022, Colaco scored a hat-trick in their 4–0 win against Bangladeshi side Bashundhara Kings at the second group-stage match of 2022 AFC Cup.
 He finished the tournament with four goals.

 International career

 In March 2021, Liston was included in the 35-member list of probables for the Indian national team's international friendlies against Oman and UAE.
 He made his national team debut against UAE on 29 March.
+On 19 March 2025, he scored his first goal for India by a header against Maldives, in which India won by 3–0, ending their 489 days winless run..
+Colaco has been criticised for his performance in the Indian national team due to his lack of goals and poor finishing.

 Personal life

 Colaço has been in a relationship with Goan air-hostess Bryna Dsouza.
+They got married in April 2025.